Presets:

 .Forecast...

-The greater than 2 MeV electron flux is expected to continue at moderate
+The greater than 2 MeV electron flux is likely to be at normal to

 Solar Wind